fperez/fperez.org-src/research/index.rst

-The long-term goal of this effort is the development of accurate and efficient methods to solve the many-electron Schrödinger equation, and we made some theoretical an numerical progress on this front as well.
+The long-term goal of this effort is the development of accurate and efficient methods to solve the many-electron Schrödinger equation, and we made some theoretical and numerical progress on this front as well.

 .. _Gregory Beylkin: beylkin_
 .. _Applied Mathematics:  amath_cu_